-The Education Plan for The Wetaskiwin School Division for the three years commencing September 1, 2024 was prepared under the direction of the Board in accordance with the responsibilities under the Education Act and the Fiscal Planning and Transparency Act.
-This rolling plan was developed in the context of the provincial government's business and fiscal plans.
-The Board used its performance results to develop the plan and is committed to implementing the strategies contained within the plan to improve student learning and results.
-The Board approved the Education Plan for 2024-2027 in June 2024.
+Under the direction of the School Board, the Education Plan for The Wetaskiwin School Division for the three years commencing September 1, 2025, has been prepared under the direction of the Board in accordance with the requirements of the Education Act and the Sustainable Fiscal Planning and Reporting Act.
+This plan was developed in the context of the provincial government's business and fiscal plans.

+The Board utilized the division's performance results to develop the Education Plan and is committed to implementing the strategies contained within the plan to improve student learning and results.